Presidents and Vice-Presidents are elected, but if the elected president cannot carry out their elected term, a new president must be appointed.

 Those who opposed the presidential line of succession said that having members from a distinct branch in the presidential succession hierarchy was illegal.

 By 1881, the assassination of then-President James Garfield had precipitated quick reform, resulting in how the presidential succession system functions today.
-It was not a problem for Vice President Chester A. Arthur to take up the President’s duties and powers immediately.
+It was not a problem for Vice President Chester A. Arthur to immediately take up the President’s duties and powers.
 However, because Congress was not in session, it was difficult to fulfill the functions of Senate President Pro Tempore and House Speaker for an extended length of time.
 This resulted in yet another alteration in the line of succession.

 Presidential Succession Act of 1947